janhove/janhove.github.io/_posts/2015-02-26-explaining-key-concepts-using-permutation-tests.md

 My goal isn't to make the case for a wholesale adoption of permuation tests (which I explain in more detail below).
-Rather, I hope that by discussing permutation tests we can gain a better understanding of some key concepts in inferential statistics that are often neglected, and to do so without too many distracting equations and assumptions.
+Rather, I hope that by discussing permutation tests we can gain a better understanding of some key concepts in inferential statistics that are often neglected, and that we can do so without too many distracting equations and assumptions.
-Some of the points that a discussion of permutation tests raise are
+Some of the points that a discussion of permutation tests raises are

 * the basic logic of inferential (frequentist) statistics;
 * the principle that inference can and must be motivated by the experimental design (including the 'independence assumption' shared by most commonly taught statistical tests);